 NewPages is a site with contests listing, journal listings and reviews

-Doutrope helps you track your submissions and find places to send work, but you have to pay a monthly fee, and I find the quality of most of their listing to be poor or random and not worth the price.
+Doutrope helps you track your submissions and find places to send work, but you have to pay an annual fee, and I find the quality of most of their listing to be poor or random and not worth the price.
 It’s also a lazy way to discover journals.
 Don’t be lazy by letting an algorithm pick your publications—do the work.